buildstream-migration/buildstream-license-checker/README.md

 5) The script summarises the output files and produces a list of detected licenses for each element.
 The results are returned in a dictionary object.
-The dictionry object is used to generate a machine-readable json summary file, and a human readable html summary file.
+The dictionary object is used to generate a machine-readable json summary file, and a human readable html summary file.
 The json format is a direct json dump of the results, and has the following format: